 The surname Fraher was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where they held a family seat from ancient times.

-Important Dates for the Fraher family
+Early History of the Fraher family

 This web page shows only a small excerpt of our Fraher research.
 Another 95 words (7 lines of text) are included under the topic Early Fraher History in all our PDF Extended History products and printed products wherever possible.